-Working individually or in small groups (up to 5), students choose a topic related to the National History Day annual theme, which in 2013 is "Turning Points in History: People, Ideas, Events."
+Working individually or in small groups (up to 5), students choose a topic related to the National History Day annual theme, which in 2015 is "Leadership and Legacy in History."
 The topic can relate to Vermont history or US history or world history.

 The entries are then judged by local historians, educators, and other professionals at the state program.
 Through their work, students gain a deeper understanding of how people, cultures, and events affect the course of history.
-This year's state contest will take place on Saturday, April 6, 2013 at Spaulding High School in Barre.
+This year's state contest will take place on Saturday, March 28, 2015 at U-32 High School in East Montpelier.